sage-code/eve/manual/concepts.md

 ## Identifiers
 The name of identifiers in EVE can have a length of 64 characters.
 A name starts with lowercase letters (a..z) or capital letters (A..Z) followed by one or more characters or numbers.
 No special characters or spaces are permitted in the name except underscore ("_").
 A variable can contain underscore but can not start or with underscore.

-The underscore is equivalent to space.
-So the identifiers that have space in a JSON or in a database can be mapped to internal variables that use underscore instead of a space.
-Variable names can not start with numbers.

 **These are valid identifiers**
 ```